octopoulos/battery-alert/README.md

 This installs `psutil` and `pygame`.

+`Python3.6+` is also needed.

 Examples
 --------
-1)
 ```
 python battery-alert.py --every 60 --low 25 --high 75
 ```

 This checks the battery level every 60 seconds, and raises an alarm if it goes below 25% or above 75%.

-2)
 ```
 python .\battery-alert.py --high 60 --run-high 'git status'
 ```

 This runs `git status` when the battery goes above 60%, useless but you get the point!
-You could have it launch firefox for example.
+You could have it launch firefox or a media player for example.

 Sounds taken from